fengshuai0210/csst-ifs-gehong/docs/source/algorithm/map/map.rst

 In addition to model-based generation, all modules support importing observational or simulation-based data cubes as custom maps.
 This enables flexible hybrid modeling combining empirical and analytic inputs.

-To achieve realistic IFS simulations, the physical maps should exhibit detailed spatial structures, as illustrated in Figure :ref:`fig_case_map2d`.
+To achieve realistic IFS simulations, the physical maps should exhibit detailed spatial structures, as illustrated in following Figure.
 Ideally, such maps are derived from real high-resolution observations or hydrodynamic simulations.
 As a practical alternative, we provide a set of parametric 2D models:

 - ``map2d.sersic_map`` for surface brightness profiles;
 - ``map2d.tanh_map`` for velocity fields;